DirtyHairy/node-libxl/README.md

 * Accessing the parent book: sheet, format and font objects hold a reference to their parent book that can be accessed via the `book` property

+### Enum constants

+All C enum constants provided by the library are available as constants on the library object, e.g.  `xl.NUMFORMAT_DATE` or `xl.PICTURETYPE_PNG`.

 ## Unlocking the API

 If you have purchased a licence key from XLware, you can call book.setKey in